araujojr82/Graphics_Midterm/README.txt

 Author: Euclides Araujo

 User input keys:
-[LIGHT CONTROL]
+[CAMERA CONTROL]
-1-9: Select lights in the scene;
+1-5: Select fixed cameras in the scene;
-Backspace: Turn the selected light on/off;

 C Key: Change the colour for the selected light;
 Arrow Keys: Move the light in X, Y;
 [ and ] Keys: Move the light in Z;